utshomax/postman-docs/src/pages/docs/postman-flows/gs/the-interface.md

 ## Minimap

 The minimap is an interactive map of your flow.
 Hover over the minimap to enlarge it.
 The gray rectangle is the visible portion of your flow.
-Click anywhere in the minimap to jump to that location.
+The **Start** block is highlighted in orange.
+Click anywhere in the minimap to jump to a location.
 You can click and drag in the minimap, too.
 Note that the minimap displays miniature versions of blocks in their assigned colors.

 ## Console